 “Art therapy is an established mental health profession that uses the creative process of art making to improve and enhance the physical, mental, and emotional well-being of individuals of all ages.
 It is based on the belief that the creative process involved in artistic self-expression helps people to resolve conflicts and problems, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self-awareness, and achieve insight” (www.arttherapy.org).

-*Lisa is qualified as both a traditional Licensed Professional Counselor (LPC) and a Clinical Art Therapist.
+*Lisa is qualified as both a traditional Licensed Professional Counselor (LPC) and a Registered Art Therapist.
 This dual training sets her apart from various other therapists.

-*Clinical Art Therapists are trained in the same counseling principles as other licensed therapists.
+*Registered Art Therapists are trained in the same counseling principles as other licensed therapists.
 The difference is, Art Therapists have additional training in alternative principles, interpretation and extensive understanding on the qualities and specific use of art materials.
 Art Therapy is a protected field of study and requires a Masters degree.
 Be aware of clinicians stating they provide art therapy services as this is not allowed unless a therapist is clinically trained and registered.

 *Though Art Therapy uses many other modalities, Art Therapy is grounded in psychoanalysis and utilizes symbols, metaphors, projectives and art materials to gain deeper meaning.